 📖 Key Definitions

-Bond energy: The energy required to break one mole of a particular type of covalent bond in a gaseous molecule.
+Bond energy: The energy required to break one mole of a particular type of covalent bond.
 Units: kJ/mol.
 The same amount of energy is released when the same bond forms.

 ΔH (enthalpy change): The overall energy change in a reaction.
 Calculated as: ΔH = Σ(energy to break bonds) − Σ(energy released making bonds).
 Negative = exothermic; positive = endothermic.

 Endothermic bond breaking: Breaking any covalent bond always requires energy — it is always endothermic.
-This is because work must be done against the attractive force holding the atoms together.
+Work must be done against the electrical attractive force holding the atoms together (like pulling a magnet off a fridge).

 Exothermic bond forming: Forming any covalent bond always releases energy — it is always exothermic.
-When atoms come together, they move into a lower, more stable energy state and release the excess energy.
+When atoms come together, they move into a lower, more stable energy state and release the excess energy to the surroundings.